Huma Safdar

 Huma Safdar (Urdu: ہما صفدر) is a teacher, theatre artist, Punjabi language activist and director of feminist theatre “Sangat”.
-As an artist, she worked with Punjab Lok Rahs.
-She has taught as art and Punjabi language teacher in Lahore Grammar School.
-She has contributed a lot to promote Punjabi theatre, literature and folklore.
+As an artist, she has worked with Punjab Lok Rahs and worked to promote Punjabi theatre, literature and folklore.
+She has taught as art and Punjabi language teacher at the Lahore Grammar School.

 Early life and career

 Safdar was born in a politically active family.
 Her father Safdar Rasheed and uncle Anwar Rasheed were members of the Mazdoor Kisan Party and along with them she learned about politics of the left and joined protests many times.
 Safdar’s husband, Akram Varraich is also a painter and poet who shares common concerns about society and establishing strong democratic tradition.
 Both are active members of Najm Hosain Syed's theatre group: “Sangat”.
 They have one son Rawal.

 Safdar joined National College of Arts, Lahore in 1981 and graduated in Fine Arts with distinction.
 She is a painter by training.
 As a student, during the dictatorship era of Zia ul Haq (1984), she was politicised by witnessing repressed times for the Punjabi language, women, minorities and the under privileged working class.
 She turned into socialist feminist Punjabi theatre artist.

 Safdar has worked as an arts teacher in the elite Lahore Grammar School for girls.
 As a language activist, Safdar's efforts worked in two ways: teacher of Punjabi language and Punjabi theatre for the students.
 She introduced the Punjabi language from Class five onwards as part of the curriculum in school where she taught.
 There is no Punjabi medium school in Punjab, although more than 50 percent Pakistanis speak Punjabi.